- Doctors & Departments

 Four-year-old Allyson carefully checks his heartbeat with a purple plastic stethoscope and triumphantly pulls a tourniquet from the doctor’s bag when she’s advised that Dude needs a shot.

-She studs Dude’s eyes and nostrils with EKG stickers and proclaims, “He’s all better!”
+She covers Dude’s eyes and nostrils with EKG stickers and proclaims, “He’s all better!”

 Allyson must know something about treating dinosaurs the rest of us don’t.
 Megan Fisher is Allyson’s co-healer today and her child life specialist everyday.
 Unquestionably, Megan knows something about treating children that the rest of us don’t.